 About Eyelid Surgery (Blepharoplasty) in San Francisco, CA

-Our eyes are considered by many to be the most important features on our face.
+Our eyes are considered by many to be the most important features of our face.
 Over time their beauty can be greatly reduced by excess skin creases and eye bags.
 Eyelid surgery, technically referred to as blepharoplasty, is a procedure to reduce excess fat, skin, and muscle from the upper and lower eyelids.
 Blepharoplasty is often performed in conjunction with other facial surgery procedures such as facelifts, though it can be performed alone as well.*

 For most people, the aging process involves the stretching of the eyelid skin resulting in excess folds, wrinkles, and sagging of the fat around the eye itself.
-Heredity can also be a factor when younger or middle aged people experience changes that are usually associated with advanced age.
+Heredity can also be a factor when younger or middle-aged people experience changes that are usually associated with advanced age.
 For these people, regardless of how much sleep they get each night, they wake up looking tired and as if they had not slept at all.*

 A properly performed San Francisco blepharoplasty procedure by a certified plastic surgeon will brighten the face and restore a more youthful appearance.
-Additionally, in some patients this procedure can improve sight by diminishing the excessive skin of the upper eyelids which can hang down and interfere with peripheral vision.*
+Additionally, in some patients, this procedure can improve sight by diminishing the excessive skin of the upper eyelids which can hang down and interfere with peripheral vision.*